 Biden calls for 'transition' from oil, GOP sees opening

-Democrat Joe Biden's debate remarks that he would “transition” away from the oil industry in favor of renewable energy sources drew quick attention Thursday from President Donald Trump, who saw it as a boon to his chances in key states.
+Democrat Joe Biden's remark that he would “transition” away from oil in the U.S. in favor of renewable energy drew quick attention Thursday night from President Donald Trump, who saw it as a boon to his election chances in key states.

 The Biden campaign's climate plan calls for the U.S. to have net-zero greenhouse gas emissions by 2050.
-He also repeated his pledge to end federal subsidies for the oil and gas industry.
-Biden's plan doesn't call for a ban on climate-damaging fossil fuels and instead focuses on technologies that can capture pollution from oil and other sources.
+And he repeated his pledge to end federal subsidies for the oil and gas industry.
+However, Biden's plan does not call for a ban on climate-damaging fossil fuels, focusing instead on technologies that can capture pollution from oil and other sources.

-Still, Trump seemed surprised and pleased by Biden’s comment, declaring it a “big statement,” and suggested it would come with political blowback in oil-producing states that stand to lose jobs.
+Still, Trump seemed surprised and pleased by Biden’s comment, declaring it a “big statement,” and suggesting it would come with political blowback in oil-producing states that stand to lose jobs.

 “Basically what he is saying is he is going to destroy the oil industry,” Trump said.
 “Will you remember that Texas?
 Pennsylvania?
 Oklahoma?
 Ohio?”